brokenyouth/brokenyouth/README.md

 ### Hi there 👋

 Yo!
-My name is Redouane - (or brokenyouth) and I like programming, video games & just learning new stuff in general.
+My name is Redouane and I like programming, video games & just learning new stuff in general.

 - 🔭 I’m currently working on ? (looking for a job!)
 - 🌱 I’m currently learning Computer Graphics & Web Dev on my spare time.